FloRidflowers/FloRidflowers/README.md

 🌀ㅤif youre in my friends list/my party feel free to come up and cㅤ+ㅤh

-⚓ㅤmy only language is english(despite being. filipino and polish) so dont assume i speak a certain language if it's in my name.
-Its probably just referencing a meme or a song(SORRU)
+⚓ㅤmy only language is English (despite being.
+Filipino and Polish) so dont assume i speak a certain language

 🐚ㅤplease do NOOOOTTTTTT. cover me or copy my skins please !!

+👑ㅤDAY ONE ROYAL SWORD ACADEMY FAN BTW.
+IVE LOVED RSA FOREVER!!!!!!